surifirstpin/biplus_documentation/docs/GlobalFunctions.md

 ## Create function

- To Create a Global functions Click on settings-->Select Global fun.
+ To Create a Global functions Click on settings-->Select Global functions.

 ## Edit Function